 - a) Level the baseplate by using a machinist's level on the machined surfaces of the pump and driver pads.
 Levelling is best achieved by adjusting the shim pack thickness under each holding bolt.
-Carefully raise the baseplate by using either the baseplate jacking screws provided or by levering with a suitable pinch bar or by installing a low level hydraulic jack. - b) Adjust the shim pack thickness and lower the baseplate. - c) Repeat this procedure in a logical manner at each bolt position until the baseplate is both straight and levelled.
-A degree of 0.25 mm per metre (0.0035 inch per foot) length is achievable on most units with a maximum of 0.40 mm per meter length (0.005 inch per foot). - d) In case of installation on steel structures (like platforms) proceed with these extra steps: - Using a calibrated pin with a cone point mark the centre of baseplate support pads mounting holes on the soleplate. - Lift and move away the pump skid. - Drill and tap the soleplate fixing holes. - Replace the pump skid so that the soleplate fixing holes align with the baseplate support pads mounting holes. - Level the unit like done previously (see points a, b, c). - e) When the baseplate is level, pull down the foundation bolts so they are snug or tighten the fixing bolts in case of installation on steel structure.
+Carefully raise the baseplate by using either the baseplate jacking screws provided or by levering with a suitable pinch bar or by installing a low level hydraulic jack. - b) Adjust the shim pack thickness and lower the baseplate. - Repeat this procedure in a logical manner at each C) bolt position until the baseplate is both straight and levelled.
+A degree of 0.25 mm/m (0.0035 in./ft) length is achievable on most units with a maximum of 0.40 mm/m length (0.005 in./ft).

+- d) In case of installation on steel structures (like platforms) proceed with these extra steps: - Using a calibrated pin with a cone point mark the centre of baseplate support pads mounting holes on the soleplate - Lift and move away the pump skid - Drill and tap the soleplate fixing holes - Replace the pump skid so that the soleplate fixing holes align with the baseplate support pads mounting holes - Level the unit like done previously (see points a, b, c) - e) When the baseplate is level, pull down the foundation bolts so they are snug or tighten the fixing bolts in case of installation on a steel structure.
 This may have disturbed the baseplate, so re-check the levels.

-Ensure that shaft alignment per Section 4.5 can be achieved prior to grouting the baseplate.
+Ensure that shaft alignment (as in section 4.5) can be achieved prior to grouting the baseplate.